-- Carrying out due diligence on your prospective customers (for instance, see our guide on How to steer clear of fraud) before accepting a new order. - · Analysing financials to assess trade credit risk and/or obtaining information from external credit reference providers. - · Calculating the outstanding balance for each of your customers and monitoring your exposure. - Monitoring overdues and chasing late payers.
+- Carrying out due diligence on your prospective customers (for instance, see our guide on How to steer clear of fraud) before accepting a new order. - Analysing financials to assess trade credit risk and/or obtaining information from external credit reference providers. - Calculating the outstanding balance for each of your customers and monitoring your exposure. - Monitoring overdues and chasing late payers.

-We recognise you have credit control procedures in place and offer an option to justify cover under your Discretionary Limit without having to make an Approved Limit request.
-Justication includes: CIO, third-party reports and trading experience.
+We recognise you have credit control procedures in place and offer an option to justify cover up to the value of your Discretionary Limit without having to make an Approved Limit request.
+Justification includes: CIO, third-party reports and trading experience.